22 Dutch Foods You Must Try In The Netherlands

 Literally translating to ‘pepper nuts’, these spicy small biscuits originated in the 16th century when spices became more affordable in Europe as a result of trade with the Far East.
 The cookies made of rye flour, anise, and sugar with cinnamon or cloves; soon came to be associated with Sinterklaas day on the 5th of December.

-While the traditional pepernoten didn’t have any particular shape, the modern-day pepernoten are round in shape and often confused with Kruidnoten, which are also made for Sinterklass day.
-These cookies have a shape of a half-sphere, are hard and crispy, and have a typical ‘speculoos’ flavor.
+While the traditional pepernoten didn’t have any particular shape, the modern-day pepernoten are round and often confused with Kruidnoten, which are also made for Sinterklass day.
+These cookies have the shape of a half-sphere, are hard and crispy, and have a typical ‘speculoos’ flavor.

 7. Poffertjes